Find the Duplicate Number

 Recommended Time & Space Complexity

-You should aim for a solution with O(n) time and O(1) space, where n is the size of the input array.
+You should aim for a solution with O(n) time and O(1) space without modifying the input array, where n is the size of the input array.

 Hint 1